205 W 5th Ave

 State.
 It spans from the lush forested Cascade Mountains to the upper Yakima River Valley plains and

 Reserve Deputies serve our community as trained, limited commission, volunteer Law Enforcement officers, working alongside full-time deputies, detectives, and supervisors.
 In return they gain uniquely valuable experience and training in a modern Law Enforcement agency and help us to protect our county.
 Our Reserve deputies provide the Sheriff's Office and the citizens of our county over 5,000 hours of volunteer service per year.

-The Kittitas County Sheriff’s Office accepts applications throughout the year, at which time all applications are screened for acceptance.
-Those individuals meeting our requirements are then required to pass an oral board/interview.
-Candidates completing this process are then required to pass a polygraph exam and a psychological exam.
+The Kittitas County Sheriff’s Office accepts applications throughout the year.
+Applicants meeting our criteria undergo an oral board interview.
+Candidates successfully completing this process are then required to pass a polygraph exam and a psychological exam.

-Cadets completing this process are furnished with uniforms and a ballistic vest.
+Cadets completing this process are furnished with a KCSO uniform and a ballistic vest.

 Reserve deputies are required to provide a minimum of 16 hours per month to remain active.
 Monthly reports are submitted detailing activity.
 Ongoing training is provided on a bi-monthly basis.

 Although the primary duties of the Reserve Deputies are to augment the Patrol and Corrections Divisions of the Kittitas County Sheriff's Office, they are permitted to work solo-status once they have obtained a desired level of proficiency, which is demonstrated and documented through a field training program.